cynthiatreger/double-hub-vnet-and-ars/README.md

 - The Hub1 CSR NVA is installing the Hub2 & Spoke2 ranges in its routing table and advertising them further to ARS1:
  <img width="585" alt="Scenario 1_CSR_sh ip bgp advertised routes_spoke routes" src="https://user-images.githubusercontent.com/110976272/193465446-abe8678b-7e72-4884-8838-89a8db5b7c8b.png">

-- The ARS in Hub1 VNET is learning the Hub2 and Spoke2 ranges from the Hub1 CSR NVA:
+- The ARS in Hub1 VNET is learning the Hub2 and Spoke2 ranges from the Hub1 CSR NVA and programming all the VMs in its VNET and peered VNETs with these routes:

  <img width="196" alt="Scenario 1_ARS_Spoke routes_NVA learned" src="https://user-images.githubusercontent.com/110976272/193460642-2685a3e9-c556-4b7b-af40-e25e96906f4a.png">

-The same observations are mirrored on ARS2 and Spoke2VM.

 # 6. Scenario 2: Azure <=> On-prem